-The main data source available for the NYS model is the QCEW data obtained from the NYS Department of Labor (DOL).
-The figures below compare DOB's one-year-ahead forecasts to actual QCEW data.
+The main data source available for the NYS model is the Quarterly Census of Employment and Wages (QCEW) data obtained from the NYS Department of Labor (DOL).
+The figures below ("Executive Budget Forecast Accuracy: New York Employment One Year Ahead" and "Executive Budget Forecast Accuracy: New York Wages One Year Ahead") compare DOB's one-year-ahead forecasts to actual QCEW data.

 DOB's forecast tended to underestimate State economic activity, as measured by employment and income, during the years of the technology and equities market bubbles, when the economy was booming.
-After the September 11, 2001, terrorist attacks on the World Trade Center, economic activity contracted significantly more than predicted, resulting in overestimation of State employment growth.
+After the September 11, 2001 terrorist attacks on the World Trade Center, economic activity contracted significantly more than predicted, resulting in overestimation of State employment growth.
 A portion of the underestimation for 2012 and overestimation for 2013 was related to the increase in the two top marginal Federal tax rates at the beginning of 2013 that prompted a shifting of income from early 2013 into the last quarter of 2012.
 Those increases were not anticipated when the FY 2013 Executive Budget forecast was constructed in January 2012.
-Like the U.S., the forecast error in NYS employment for 2020 was very large due to COVID-19.

-Executive Budget Forecast Accuracy: New York Wages
+Executive Budget Forecast Accuracy: New York Wages One Year Ahead